Shooting at the 2024 Summer Olympics

-Shooting competitions at the 2024 Summer Olympics in Paris are scheduled to take place from 27 July to 5 August 2024 at the National Shooting Center in Châteauroux.
-Unlike in the previous Olympics, the number of shooters competing across fifteen events at these Games has been reduced from 360 to 340, with an equal distribution between men and women.
-Furthermore, several significant changes are instituted in the Olympic shooting program, including the new final format and the substitution of the mixed team trap competitions with the mixed team skeet.
+Shooting competitions at the 2024 Summer Olympics in Paris took place from 27 July to 5 August 2024 at the National Shooting Centre in Châteauroux.
+The number of shooters competing across fifteen events was reduced from 360 at the previous Games to 340, with an equal distribution between men and women.
+Furthermore, several significant changes were instituted in the Olympic shooting program, including the new final format and the substitution of the mixed team trap competitions with the mixed team skeet.

 Competition format

 On 9 June 2017, the International Shooting Sport Federation welcomed the decision of the International Olympic Committee to approve several changes to the Olympic shooting program to enhance the sport's popularity and worldwide appeal.
-One of the significant changes in the program was to replace the mixed team trap competition with the mixed team skeet as a means of maintaining and attaining gender equality in sport shooting.
+One of the significant changes in the program was replacing the mixed team trap competition with the mixed team skeet to maintain and attain gender equality in sports shooting.
 Other ratified changes included the reduction of athletes from 360 in Tokyo 2020 to 340 and the new elimination final format for each individual shooting event.

 All shooters who advance to the Olympic finals of their individual events must start from scratch and hit a specific number of shots in the elimination stages.
-For the small-bore pistol and shotgun events, four finalists will compete in each of the two elimination relays with the winner and runner-up proceeding to the medal rounds.
-For the rifle and air pistol events, the eight finalists will compete against each other until the elimination round leaves with only two shooters battling out in a duel to decide the gold and silver medals.
+Four finalists will compete in each of the two elimination relays for the small-bore pistol and shotgun events, with the winner and runner-up proceeding to the medal rounds.
+For the rifle and air pistol events, the eight finalists will compete against each other until the elimination round leaves, with only two shooters battling out in a duel to decide the gold and silver medals.